Membership

 • Secretary-Treasurer would advance to President-Elect, President-Elect would advance to President.

-• No mandate to replace the Immediate Past President, but this could be filled by a previous Past President based on the Board’s recommendation.
+• No mandate to replace Immediate Past President, but this could be filled by a previous Past President based on the Board’s recommendation.

 • Section 2.
 Standing Committees